AxonIQ/reference-guide/axon-framework/axon-framework-commands/infrastructure.md

 ### Creating a custom Command Gateway - CommandGatewayFactory

-# TODO check for execution logic

-Axon allows a custom interface to be used as a command gateway.
+Axon allows a custom interface to be used as a `CommandGateway`.
 The behavior of each method declared in the interface is based on the parameter types, return type and declared exception.
 Using this gateway is not only convenient, it makes testing a lot easier by allowing you to mock your interface where needed.

 This is how parameters affect the behavior of the command gateway:

 * The first parameter is expected to be the actual command object to dispatch.
-* Parameters annotated with `@MetaDataValue` will have their value assigned to the metadata field with the identifier passed as annotation parameter
+* Parameters annotated with `@MetaDataValue` will have their value assigned to the metadata field with the identifier passed as annotation parameter.
 * Parameters of type `MetaData` will be merged with the `MetaData` on the `CommandMessage`.
   Metadata defined by latter parameters will overwrite the metadata of earlier parameters, if their key is equal.
 * Parameters of type `CommandCallback` will have their `onResult(CommandMessage<? extends C>, CommandResultMessage<? extends R>)` invoked after the command has been handled.